PLOS Computational Biology Guidelines for Authors

-If your manuscript is or will be in DOCX and contains equations, you must follow the instructions below to make sure that your equations are editable when the file enters production.
+If your manuscript is or will be in Microsoft Word and contains equations, you must follow the instructions below to make sure that your equations are editable when the file enters production.

-If you have already composed your article as DOCX and used its built-in equation editing tool, your equations will become images when the file is saved down to DOC.
-To resolve this problem, re-key your equations in one of the two following ways.
+If you have already composed your article in Microsoft Word and used its built-in equation editing tool, your equations will become unusable during the typesetting process.
+To resolve this problem, re-key your equations using MathType.

 Articles prepared in LaTeX may be submitted in PDF format for use during the review process.
-After acceptance, however, .tex files and formatting information will be required as a zipped file.
+After acceptance, however, .tex files will be required.
 Please consult our LaTeX Guidelines for a list of what will be required.

 Authors are encouraged to upload a "striking image" that may be used to represent their paper online in places like the journal homepage or in search results.
 Striking images should ideally be high resolution, eye-catching, single panel images, and should ideally avoid containing added details such as text, scale bars, and arrows.
 If no striking image is uploaded, a figure from the paper will be designated as the striking image.